parse-community/docs/_includes/rest/queries.md

 print result
 </code></pre>

 If you want to retrieve objects where a field contains an object that matches another query, you can use the `$inQuery` operator.
-Note that the default limit of 100 and maximum limit of 1000 apply to the inner query as well, so with large data sets you may need to construct queries carefully to get the desired behavior.
 For example, imagine you have Post class and a Comment class, where each Comment has a pointer to its parent Post.
 You can find comments on posts with images by doing:

 <pre><code class="bash">
 curl -X GET \